 Under the scan status menu, sub tabs of All nodes, Controllers, I/O Boards and Other Nodes will be seen.
 Use these screens to check that your expected devices or I/O are seen and listed as expected.

 All Nodes : Central list will display configured devices and points.
+Only configured controllers will be visik points.
 Only configured controllers will be visible in this list.